ibm-cloud-docs/instructlab/_include-segments/ilab-cli.md

 {: #ilab-data-generate-cli-options}

 `--name` (string)
-:   Name to give the synthetic data run.
+:   Name to give the data run.

 `--taxonomy-id` (string)
-:   Taxonomy ID that the synthetic data will be ran against.
+:   Taxonomy ID that the data will be ran against.

 #### Example
 {: #ilab-data-generate-examples}